Adam-Behun/python-data-analysis/notes.md

      - 2D labeled data structure with columns of potentially different data type
      - similar to an SQL table
      - define with: index (rowlabels) + data + columns (columnlabels)
+     - each column in a DataFrame is a Series

 # Lesson 3
 ## Loading data from external sources